GregRos/parjs/site/parjs.vault/parsers/boolean.md

 boolean("T", "F").parse("T"); // true
 ```

 You can also give it **one or more pairs of strings**.
-In that case, the first item of each pair is mapping to `true `and the next one to `false`, and any of the strings will be accepted.
+In that case, the first item of each pair is mapping to `true `and the next one to `false`, and any of the strings will be okayed.

 ```ts title:boolean.arrays.ts
 boolean(["T", "F"], ["true", "false"]);